yasmineTYM/5559-VaiS/README.md

 - ![#1589F0](https://placehold.it/15/1589F0/000000?text=+)<strong>[Visualizing and Understanding Neural Models in NLP](https://arxiv.org/pdf/1506.01066.pdf)</strong>
 - ![#000000](https://placehold.it/15/000000/000000?text=+) **Attention Visualization of Gated Convolutional Neural Networks with Self Attention in Sentiment Analysis**
 - ![#000000](https://placehold.it/15/000000/000000?text=+) **Learning Sentimental Weights of Mixed-gram Terms for Classification and Visualization**
 - ![#000000](https://placehold.it/15/000000/000000?text=+) **Explaining Predictions of Non-Linear Classifiers in NLP**
 - ![#000000](https://placehold.it/15/000000/000000?text=+) **Interpreting Self-Attention Weights**
+- Interpreting Neural Networks to Improve Politeness Comprehension
+- Understanding Neural Networks through Representation Erasure
+- Explaining Recurrent Neural Network Predictions in Sentiment Analysis
+- "What is relevant in a text document?": An interpretable machine learning approach

 ##### Sentiment analysis
 - [Importance of Self-Attention for Sentiment Analysis](https://www.aclweb.org/anthology/W18-5429.pdf)